|La Baronnie Gite||Self Catering||Saturday||3||6||2||Cot|

 For the more adventurous we have 2 mountain bikes and helmets for guests to use.

-The gîte has its own patio with table and chairs and Weber charcoal barbecue.
-There is also a parasol for hot days.
+The gîte has its own patio with table and chairs and Weber charcoal barbecue, which is perfect for alfresco dining!

-The gîte has its own drive and dedicated parking, mainly in the shade.
+The gîte has its own drive and dedicated parking (maximum of 2 vehicles), mainly in the shade.

 Because the gîte is located on a hillside, there are balconies, steps and the garden is on different levels.
 Access to the 1st floor of the gîte is by steep stairs and access to the 2nd floor (bedroom 3) is via a spiral staircase.
 There is a low beam within bedroom 3.
 The gîte is therefore not recommended for anyone with poor mobility.
 Young children should be supervised at all times.

 A hair-dryer is provided in each bedroom.
-A cot and high-chair and a wireless printer are available if required.
+A cot and high-chair and we can print boarding passes if required.
 A small safe is provided in bedroom 1.
-A Bose sound-dock (suitable for early iPods and iPhone 4 or earlier only) may be available on request.

 Bed linen is provided along with towels.
 If a change of bed linen or towels is required during the week, a small additional charge may be levied.
 Stays of more than one week include a change of linen and towels on Saturdays.
 Beds are made-up prior to your arrival.